-Collections on Mortgage Loans; Collection Account and Escrow Account

-Upon receipt by the Servicer of amounts in respect of the Mortgage Loans (excluding Escrow Amounts and amounts representing the Servicing Fee or other servicing compensation and similar items), the Servicer will be required to deposit such amounts within two business days of identification thereof into an account (the "Collection Account") for the benefit of the Certificateholders, which will be an Eligible Account.
+Collections on Mortgage Loans; Collection Account and Escrow Account required to deposit such amounts within two business days of identification thereof into an account (the "Collection Account") for the benefit of the Certificateholders, which will be an Eligible Account.
 Amounts on deposit in the Collection Account may be invested at the direction of the Servicer and for the benefit and at the risk of the Servicer in certain investments permitted under the Pooling and Servicing Agreement.
 On the second business day prior to each Distribution Date (the "Remittance Date"), the Servicer will be required to withdraw from the Collection Account all amounts required to be remitted by the Servicer for such month pursuant to the Pooling and Servicing Agreement and will remit such amounts to the Securities Administrator for deposit to the Payment Account.